Luca97Cuomo/sna-project/README.md

 > **Python version:** The code has been tested only with `Python 3.9.5` and there is a bug
 > in the `logger` if you execute the code with a Python version lower than 3.9.

-First create the virtual environment.
+First, create the virtual environment.

 ```bash